JupiterOne/graph-bigid/docs/jupiterone.md

 - Enter a description to help your team identify the integration.
 - Select a polling interval that is sufficient for your monitoring requirements.
   You can leave this as `DISABLED` and manually execute the integration.
-- {{additional provider-specific settings}} Enter the BigID API key generated for use by JupiterOne.
+- Enter the BigID URL, username, and password for use by JupiterOne.

 4. Click **Create Configuration** after you have entered all the values.

 ## How to Uninstall

-TODO: List specific actions that must be taken to uninstall the integration.
-Many of the following steps will be reusable; take care to be sure they remain accurate.

 1. From the top navigation of the J1 Search homepage, select **Integrations**.
 2. Scroll down to **BigID** and click it.
 3. Identify and click the **integration to delete**.
 4. Click the trash can icon.
 5. Click **Remove** to delete the integration.
+6. In BigID delete any no longer needed user accounts as needed.

 <!-- {J1_DOCUMENTATION_MARKER_START} -->
 <!--